AbdullahShumail/Mobile_Outlet_Draft/README.md

-# 📱 Mobile Outlet System
+# 📱 Mobile Outlet Draft

 ## 🚀 Introduction
 The **Mobile Outlet System** is a C++-based application designed to help users explore various iPhone models, view detailed specifications, and search for specific devices.
 The system offers an interactive menu-driven approach for a seamless user experience.